ben-newell/configuration/README.md

-## Running TMUX and vim in terminal with plugins and dotfiles to get work done @ home.
+## Running TMUX and vim in Terminal with Plugins and Dotfiles for Remote Work

 > **Note:** This configuration requires the use of Unix commands in Terminal.